MySQL replication between on-premise environment and Amazon Aurora via the internet

 Open AWS RDS and select "Restore from S3" at the bottom of the screen.

 You also need to select the version of Aurora.
-In this example, I chose Aurora 2.11.2.
+In this case, we will select Aurora 2.11.2.

 An IAM role that allows RDS to access the S3 bucket is also automatically created.